 “Get good data on what is happening,” she says.
 “Having a thorough understanding of your loved one’s illness and treatment plan, both short- and long-term, is the best way to help get them where they need to be.”

 Try this: Develop a rapport with the doctor (and nurse/nurse practitioner) and go to all appointments (or hospital stays).
 Be prepared to listen carefully, take notes and ask questions.
+Make sure you keep phone numbers on hand so you can find them quickly at home if you need them.

-A patient who has leukemia is at even greater risk, Dr. Carraway says.
+A patient who has leukemia is at even greater risk, Dr. Carraway notes.
 “With leukemia, white blood cells produced in bone marrow don’t mature properly,” she says.
 “The resulting cells — leukemic cells — aren’t able to keep infections at bay.”

 You can help make chemotherapy treatment more tolerable for your loved one with strategies for managing and anticipating side effects.